alagumuthiah/InfiniteMilesRental/planning.md

     * pickup time
     * drop location
     * drop time
-    * carId - foreign key from car table
+    * carId - foreign key from car table (this gets updated when a user picks up a car)
+    * booking status (active/ inactive) ( updated to active when the user picks up a car)
     * protected - boolean
     * cost (cost of the booking)